How to Format a Business Proposal (With Examples)

 Table of Contents and Headings

 Skimming a document is much easier with a table of contents.
-The table consists of each heading and subheading and associated page number.
+The table consists of each heading and subheading and the associated page number.

 Each distinct topic within your proposal should have its own section with headings and subheadings.
 A wall of text is cluttered and overwhelming to the reader.
 Breaking out the text into smaller paragraphs and sections makes the document more visually digestible.